Ryan Edwards (Australian soccer): Partick Thistle

 Following his release from Reading, Edwards' went on trial with Crawley Town. and trained with Manchester City in the lead up to Australia U-23's matches in September 2015.

 On 24 September 2015, Edwards signed a one-year contract with Scottish Premiership side Partick Thistle.
 Edwards made his Partick Thistle debut in a 3–0 win over Dundee United coming on as a substitute Edwards scored his first goal for Partick Thistle in a 2–1 victory against Hamilton Academical at New Douglas Park on 19 March 2016.
 On 1 April 2016, Edwards extended his contract with Partick Thistle, until the end of the 2016–17 season.
 Edwards contract was again extended, this time until the end of the 2017/18 season, on 17 November 2016, after the midfielder had triggered an extension.

 On 30 June 2016 Edwards signed a contract extension to stay at Partick Thistle until summer 2020.
 Thistle were relegated via the playoffs at the end of the 2017/18 season.
 Following that relegation, Edwards invoked a clause in his contract which allowed him to leave Thistle immediately.

 Heart of Midlothian

 On 6 June 2018, Edwards signed a two-year contract with Hearts.
 At the end of August 2018, Edwards was loaned to St Mirren.
 Ryan Edwards returned to Hearts in January 2019 after stating his desire to return and play for the club.
 Edwards made his debut in the Edinburgh Derby against Hibernian, helping them to a 1-1 draw.
 He made his first start the following week against Kilmarnock.

 Edwards scored in the 2019 Scottish Cup Final to give Hearts the lead in an eventual 2–1 defeat to Celtic.

 Busan IPark

 On 5 July 2021, Edwards joined Busan IPark of K League 2.

-SD Amorebieta
+Amorebieta

-On 7 March 2023, Edwards signed for Primera Federación Group 2 club SD Amorebieta.
+On 7 March 2023, Edwards signed for Primera Federación club SD Amorebieta.
+He featured in 13 league matches as the club achieved promotion to Segunda División.

+Marbella

+On 24 July 2024, Edwards moved to Primera Federación club Marbella.